filterpaper/filterpaper.github.io/qmk/savingbytes.md

 }
 ```
 ## Use "if" instead of "switch" for non-sequential
-The `switch` statement is easy to read for multi-choice condition, but it can also be space consuming when matched cases are not sequential.
+The `switch` statement is an easy to read for multi-choice condition, but it can also be space consuming when matched cases are not sequential.
 In the following "capsword" function example, the first switch statement filters for modifier and layer tap keycodes to apply a bitmask:
 ```c
 static void process_caps_word(uint16_t keycode, keyrecord_t const *record) {
 	// Get base key code of mod or layer tap with bitmask